blackeuler/event_store/docs/what_is_an_aggregate.md

 I should be able to see a list of TODOs.
 I should be able to add a TODO to my list.

+Listing my TODOs will require a projection.

-I should be able to mark a TODO as complete.
+I should be able to mark a TODO as complete with an identfier.
-I should be able to delete a TODO.
+I should be able to delete a TODO using an identifier.
-I should be able to edit the title of a TODO.
+I should be able to edit the title of a TODO using an identfier.